crowdtainer/dapp-web/README.md

 ```
 Note: be careful to not expose the redis port to the internet (unless authenticated/encrypted).
 When docker compose is used, the redis port remains isolated and shared only between the required services.

-## WooCommerce integration (order creation from successfull campaigns)
+## WooCommerce integration (invoice / order creation after successfull campaigns)

-This plugin helps with the "check out" workflow, with integration with Wordpress plugin WooCommerce.
-A reason to use WooCommerce is to take advantage of the existing ecosystem thus avoiding 'reinventing the wheel' when it comes to fulfillment, stock management, invoicing, tax, accounting, etc. Please see all files under:
+This plugin helps with the "check out" workflow, by integrating with Wordpress' plugin WooCommerce.
+One reason to use WooCommerce is to take advantage of the existing open source ecosystem in E-commerce and avoid reimplementing existing functionality with regards to fulfillment, stock management, invoicing, tax, accounting, etc. It checks for work in a redis queue, checks its validity against blockchain state (to verify participation proof), and creates the respective orders in WooCommerce with the production selection (and if enabled, apply discount codes for projects with referral enabled).
+Plugins for other e-commerce platforms can be easily created based on this plugin, by changing the REST api call with a new request format.

+Please see all files under:

 ```sh
 cd plugins/woocommerce/